 Safety: Offering a 5-point harness for safety that converts to a 3-point harness, if need be.
 There is a removable and adjustable footrest for your baby’s comfort, as well as, an included infant head and body support to keep smaller babies in a more comfortable position for feeding.
 With a three-position, one-handed seat recline that is great for smaller babies and a wide sturdy base that prevents tipping.
 JPMA certified.

 Positioning: With adjustable seat height, footrest height and incline options, this chair offers assistance with postural support for the growing child.

-Portability: The t-bar for safety is connected to the tray (as opposed to the Peg Perego Siesta which offers a better design with the restraint attached to the seat itself), making the entire tray awkward to set down on a flat surface if you remove it all in one piece.
+Portability: The t-bar for safety is connected to the tray, making the entire tray awkward to set down on a flat surface if you remove it all in one piece.
 The chair itself has a large footprint and weighing in at about 29 lbs, it is a heavier option.
 While it does have wheels that maneuver easily, it does not fold for storage.

 Adaptability: The Graco Blossom is a multi-function chair that can accommodate children as they grow and develop.
 This chair transforms seamlessly from an extremely functional highchair to an infant feeding booster, a toddler booster, and finally a youth chair.
 These features qualify the Graco Blossom as one of the best high chairs of 2016!
 This chair can accommodate up to 60 pounds.
 Below is the recommended use of this chair:

 - Stage 1 (Highchair): Up to 3 years old, Max weight 40 lbs